rpothin/PowerPlatform-DevEx-With-GitHub-Workshop/docs/05-SomeALMSetup.md

 3. Wait for the codespace to be initialized and opened in your browser

 > [!NOTE]
-> The dev container configuration coming by default with this GitHub template repository is already configured with the following extensions: GitHub Copilot, GitHub Actions and Power Platform Tools.
+> The dev container configuration coming by default with this GitHub template repository is already configured with a few extensions that will be used during the labs of this workshop.

 ## Create a GitHub workflow